ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/neoplasms/multiple_myeloma/cancer_model.rst

 GBD 2019 Modeling Strategy
 --------------------------

-Multiple myeloma in GBD 2019
+Multiple Myeloma in GBD 2019
 ++++++++++++++++++++++++++++

 In GBD 2019, MM includes death and disability resulting from malignant neoplasms of plasma cells, including ICD-10 codes such as C90.0.
 The GBD modelling strategy can be found in the GBD YLD Capstone Appendix [GBD-2019-YLD-Capstone-Appendix-1-Neoplasms]_.